I recommend reading the entire article before my comments.

 Rand also taught him about Mises, not initiating force, not violating rights, etc

 And then what would he do?
-Time after time he came up with justifications for government force, all of which was wrong in the same way as the previous one. first he wants government force for orphans, then for roads, then against racism, then in Peru. he kept failing at conceptual thinking.
+Time after time he came up with justifications for government force, each of which was wrong in the same way as the previous one. first he wants government force for orphans, then for roads, then against racism, then in Peru. he kept failing at conceptual thinking.

 Hospers is the sort of philosopher who likes artificial puzzles. one is you're driving and your car will hit either your dog or a stranger. which do you choose? he thought you'd save your dog. he found Rand's answer kinda unclear.
 I think it's very easy.
 If you kill the person on purpose, to avoid property damage, you are a murderer.